 It helps you to be a better parent, and it helps your children to be more emotionally mature who know how to value relationships and take responsibility for their actions.

-Every parent put their child or children in charge of some basic responsibilities like cleaning their room or taking out the trash.
+Every parent put his or her child or children in charge of some basic responsibilities like cleaning their room or taking out the trash.
 But there are some parents who ask too much from their children and thus intentionally or unintentionally end up putting too much pressure on them.

 Their expectations and intentions can feel too smothering at times and can impact negatively on the mental and emotional health of their children.
 It is not normal when parents demand their child to keep the house spotlessly clean while working 8 or 9 hours per day.

-Nowadays, grades and a well-paying job are more importance than children’s mental, emotional and psychological well-being.
+Nowadays, good grades and a well-paying job are more important than children’s mental, emotional and psychological well-being.